China CATA to sue EU on airline carbon rule-media

 "We know that the prospect of victory is dim, but we want to show our firm opposition by launching a lawsuit," Chai was quoted by China Daily as saying.

-CATA says the scheme will cost Chinese airlines 800 million yuan ($126 million) in 2012 and more than triple that by 2020.
+CATA says the scheme will cost Chinese airlines 800 million yuan in 2012 and more than triple that by 2020.